berstend/puppeteer-extra/packages/puppeteer-extra-plugin-recaptcha/readme.md

 ## Provider

 I thought about having the plugin solve captchas directly (e.g. using the [audio challenge](https://github.com/dessant/buster) and speech-to-text APIs), but external solution providers are so cheap and reliable that there is really no benefit in doing that.  ¯\\\_(ツ)\_/¯

+**This plugin will not work without a valid provider.
+In the case of 2captcha, funds will need to be added to your 2captcha account before this will work.**

 ### 2captcha